 Masa de Crăciun-Christmas dinner

 Now let’s say some words about the traditional dishes they prepare and serve on Christmas in Romania.
+The preparations for Christmas dinner often starts weeks in advance.
+The cooking dishes have been passed down through generations.
 To begin with, there is sarmale which are also served on Easter and they are stuffed cabbage leaves with meat, ciorbă de porc, which is basically a pork soup, a big variety of meat and sausages (mostly pork) and as for the sweets, they have the famous cozonac, a special fluffy cake with walnut cream and poppyseeds and gogoși, a type of doughnuts.
+Also, you will find at the Christmas table colaci, a type of sweet bread ring, and cornulețe, crescent-shaped cookies adorned with powdered sugar.
+We cannot forget about the iconic mămăligă – polenta, served as a side dish which accompanies various meats.

 Speaking about mâncarea tradițională de Crăciun-traditional Christmas food and especially carne de porc-pork meat, we have the custom of the tăierea porcului-pig slaughtering and I hope the veggies forgive us!
 Usually, on December 20th or Ignat– St. Ignat day, in the countryside, in most of the households, they slaughter a pig.
 From its meat, they will prepare the cârnații-sausages and the rest of its parts in order to be consumed on Christmas.

 Romania is a wonderful country.
 And trust me, on Christmas it gets even more beautiful.
 In most of its places you will find snow and what better of snowy holidays!
+If you visit Romania during the holiday season, you will find a fairytale country, filled with unique traditions and warm people.
+The dishes and the wine will warm your body, and the friendly figures will warm your spirit too!
 So, wait no more and start learning Romanian!